What if I could improve my response rate by offering a survey incentive?

 You can also decide to go the gamified way, by offering things like lottery tickets, or any kind of incentive that isn’t delivered to everyone, but based of a random probability.

 Survey Incentives Ideas

-Let’s cover some of the example of survey incentives that you could use, based of your type of business and who your target is.
+Let’s cover some examples of customer incentives that you could use, based on your type of business and who your target is.

 Gift Card Survey And Amazon Gift